Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Discussion

-Secondly, as to why is DECART so effective, we note that many data mining algorithms rely on statistical properties that are emergent in large samples of data~\cite{witten11}.
-Hence they have problems reasoning about datasets with only $\mathit{12*60}$ data points.
+Secondly, as to why are hyperparameter tuned methods so effective, we note that many data mining algorithms rely on statistical properties that are emergent in large samples of data~\cite{witten11}.
+Hence they have problems reasoning about datasets with only $\mathit{10*60}$ data points.
 Accordingly, to enable effective data mining, it is important to adjust the learners to the idiosyncrasies of the dataset (via hyperparameter optimization).